linuxserver/docker-steamos/README.md

 **Windows users will need to disable their firewall for remote play to function in the default setup**

+**The Steam Link application will only function in Host or Macvlan networking modes**

 Steam network discovery in it's current state is pretty inflexible, to function locally it uses broadcast packets that cannot traverse subnets and this becomes a problem when using a Docker subnet.
 In the default configuration we recommend forwarding the ports and passing the underlying host's IP using the `HOST_IP` environment variable.
 When the container spins up it will set this IP as it's default route allowing remote play to function over a local network given the client does not have a firewall in the way blocking the traffic.
 If you never plan to use remote play or only plan on using it fully remote off your LAN through a Valve relay then you can essentially rip out all the logic for Steam port forwarding and passing the host ip to the container.

 Optimally [Macvlan](https://docs.docker.com/network/drivers/macvlan/) can be used to give this container a dedicated IP on your network and run closer to how a bridged VM would.
 This is the most compatible methodology and will avoid any potentially port conflicts.